-1 Introduction
+1. Introduction

-Since the financial crisis, investors tend to look for products with a long time horizon, that are less sensitive to short-term market fluctuations.
-When pricing these exotic contracts it is desirable to incorporate in a mathematical model the patterns present in the market that are relevant to the product.
+Since the financial crisis, investors tend to look for products with a long-time horizon that are less sensitive to short-term market fluctuations.
+When pricing these exotic contracts, it is desirable to incorporate in a mathematical model the patterns present in the market that are relevant to the product.

-Due to the existence of complex FX products, like the Power-Reverse Dual-Currency [Sippel and Ohkoshi, 2002], the Equity-CMS Chameleon or the Equity-Linked Range Accrual TRAN swaps [Caps, 2007], that all have a long lifetime and are sensitive to smiles or skews in the market, improved models with stochastic interest rates need to be developed.
+Due to the existence of complex foreign exchange (FX) products, like the Power-Reverse Dual-Currency (Sippel and Ohkoshi, 2002), the Equity-CMS Chameleon or the Equity-Linked Range Accrual TRAN swaps (Caps, 2007), that all have a long lifetime and are sensitive to smiles or skews in the market, improved models with stochastic interest rates need to be developed.

-The literature on modeling foreign exchange (FX) rates is rich and many stochastic models are available.
-An industrial standard is a model from [Frey and Sommer, 1996; Sippel and Ohkoshi, 2002], where log-normally distributed FX dynamics are assumed and Gaussian, one-factor, interest rates are used.
+The literature on modelling FX rates is rich and many stochastic models are available.
+An industrial standard is a model from Frey and Sommer (1996) and Sippel and Ohkoshi (2002), where log-normally distributed FX dynamics are assumed and Gaussian, one-factor, interest rates are used.
 This model gives analytic expressions for the prices of basic products for at-the-money options.
-Extensions on the interest rate side were presented in [Schlögl(b), 2002; Mikkelsen, 2001], where the short-rate model was replaced by a Libor Market Model framework.
+Extensions on the interest rate side were presented in Schlögl (2002b) and Mikkelsen (2001), where the short-rate model was replaced by a Libor Market Model framework.